 Related services and key industries

-Fahad Siddiqui practises commercial litigation.
-He acts in corporate, shareholder, contract, financial product and regulatory matters and appears in all levels of court and arbitrations throughout the country.
+Fahad Siddiqui acts in corporate, contract, financial product, defamation, regulatory, and public law disputes and appears in all levels of court and arbitrations throughout the country.

 J.D., Osgoode Hall Law School, 2013